 Here a picture of the shop of “Le Brélon de Lyon”:

 And the inside of the shop, full of Solex 🙂

 On their website you can read :

 The Solex it is an opportunity to ride on the road but also to go wherever bicycles are allowed.
 Just lift the engine (the engine can be either on the wheel or off the wheel).
 The maximum speed is 30 Km / h on a flat road.
-On a steep road, the speed depends only of the size of your calves.
+On a steep road, the speed depends only on the size of your calves.

 2 – Jardin Rosa Mir Mercader

 The hidden garden is open from beginning of April until the end of October only on Saturday from 2pm to 6pm, be on the line!
 This garden is located in the district of Lyon of La Croix Rousse.
 This place was created by Jules Senis a Spanish mason who escaped the Spanish civil war.
 He did it to honor his mum Rosa Mir, and he started the construction of the garden in 1958.
-He made up the garden with shells and pebbles that’s remind us the style of“ Le facteur Cheval”.
+He made up the garden with shells and pebbles that remind us the style of“ Le facteur Cheval”.
 He was suffering from a cancer of the throat in 1952, he received an unexpected remission after 3 years of hospitalization and made the wish to create the garden.
-This construction help me to surpass the disease.
+This construction helps him to surpass the disease.
 The 400 meters square garden now belongs to the city of Lyon and was renovated during five years.
 You can see an “impressive palette of 5000 plants imported from the Mediterranean”.

 3 – Vaporetto